Rotorua - Sulphur City & world-class MTB tracks

 Another good news, we are the only visitors and we are lucky to have a guide for only both of us.

-We figure out that the museum was initially designed for special mud pool treatments, then was reconverted into a silver dining restaurant with a ballroom.
+was reconverted into a silver dining restaurant with a ballroom.
 However they son realised that silver gets black with the sulphr in the air and wáter so all the beautiful shining cutleries nad plates turned out darkish.

 Later on the building was even used as a nightclub, before being donated to the councial which turned it into a museum.